 There are numerous aspects of BXCL701's mechanism of action that potentially make it a strong and novel combination agent for checkpoint inhibitors.
-Several aspects have been clinically validated in cancer patients in addition to healthy volunteers.
+Several aspects have been clinically validated in cancer patients in addition to healthy volunteers in the trials discussed in the clinical section below and reported in Figures 13a and 13b.
 BXCL701 has been shown to: